Hopding/andrewjdillon.com/src/pages/blog/offline-app-architectures.md

 The primary benefit to this architecture is that it immediately renders a success screen to the user.
 They don't have to wait at all for token resolution.
 This seems to solve the problem we encountered in the previous architecture - that a user cannot perform a series of dependent actions that must be communicated to the API while offline.

 Pretty cool.
-But let's take a look at what happens in this architecture when it goes offline.
+But let's take a closer look at what happens in this architecture when it goes offline.

 ## Request Driven - Token Queue Offline (Optimistic Update)